 It was suggested that we cover the entry point with a one-way-door to allow any animals to exit the attic as well as cover a section of the front drip edge of the roof.

 Two of our professional technicians returned to perform the exclusion work at this home.
 Because the work was to be done at the very edge of a sloped roof, a second person is needed to ensure the work is done in a safe manner.

 A squirrel one-way-door was installed where the attic had been breached.
 This tubular structure is designed to allow small animals such as squirrels and chipmunks to exit the property in a safe and humane way.
 It also prevents them from re-entering.

 A galvanized steel mesh was also placed along five feet of the drip edge to minimize the risk of another animal gain access through the roof.

 While on the property, our technician also identified a side wall vent cover that could pose as a potential entry point into the home.
-The homeowner agreed to having it covered by a black-coated galvanized steel mesh cover.
+The homeowner agreed to have it covered by a black-coated galvanized steel mesh cover.

-Proofing a house against wildlife is never a bad idea, especially if animal activity is constantly taking place around the yards and on the roof.
+Proofing a house against wildlife is never a bad idea, especially if the animal activity is constantly taking place around the yards and on the roof.
 In doing so you minimize the risk of wildlife entering your home.
 But animals are very clever and quite capable of breaching vulnerable areas such as soffits and drip edges on the roof.

-In this case a small animal, likely a squirrel, was able to penetrate the roof structure and create an entry point into the attic.
+In this case, a small animal, likely a squirrel, was able to penetrate the roof structure and create an entry point into the attic.
 Luckily, this homeowner acted quickly and called us to investigate and resolve the issue.
 By sealing off the breached area, the squirrel will move on to find another warm and cozy spot in the neighbourhood.